psf/pyperf/doc/cli.rst

 Example of unstable benchmark::

-    $ python3 -m perf timeit -l1 -p3 '"abc".strip()' -o json
+    $ python3 -m perf timeit -l1 -p3 '"abc".strip()' -o json -q
-    (...)
+    Mean +- std dev: 858 ns +- 118 ns

     $ python3 -m perf check json
-    ERROR: the benchmark is very unstable, the standard deviation is very high (stdev/median: 42%)!
+    WARNING: the benchmark result may be unstable
+    * the standard deviation (118 ns) is 14% of the mean (858 ns)
+    * the shortest raw value only took 721 ns

-    Try to rerun the benchmark with more runs, values and/or loops
+    Try to rerun the benchmark with more runs, values and/or loops.

-    ERROR: the benchmark may be very unstable, the shortest raw value only took 303 ns Try to rerun the benchmark with more loops or increase --min-time
+    Run 'python3 -m perf system tune' command to reduce the system jitter.
+    Use perf stats to analyze results, or --quiet to hide warnings.

 .. _dump_cmd: